 Family Owned Company Supplies Fire Protection Supplies and Training

 Our family owned company has been a symbol of fire protection in Eastern Iowa for 35 years.
 We can be your single source of fire protection products, services, code and insurance compliances, local fire department inspector compliances, along with all our safety products.
 From fire extinguishers for your home to fire hose testing for your local fire department, we can make sure you’re prepared.

 Our technicians are all state and industry certified.
 Our markets include industrial, commercial, healthcare, municipal, educational institutions and multi-family housing in the Iowa City and Cedar Rapids areas.Learn More

 Your company should expect the unexpected and be prepared for any type of emergency.
-Hawkeye Fire & Safety will make sure you have your emergency and safety supplies and first aid kits stocked, bio-hazard supplies in place and eye, and hearing protection to prevent injuries to your employees.
+Hawkeye Fire & Safety will make sure you have your emergency and safety supplies and first aid kits stocked, bio-hazard supplies in place, and eye and hearing protection to help prevent workplace injuries.
 From bandages and burn care ointments to ear plugs and safety glasses, we have it all to keep your company, hospital or municipality safe and ready for anything.Learn More

 At Hawkeye Fire & Safety Company our goal is to give high quality beverage carbonic gases and service to the food service and hospitality industry.
 You can depend on us for prompt delivery and service.
 We have a 24 hours answering service in case of emergencies.
 You can count on us to do all the heavy delivery work and hook up your tanks.
 We are also available to refill your personal CO2 tank, usually within 24 hours.Learn More